EasyPiPi/unimod_pausing/README.md

 DATE: 2025-11-03
 ---

-# This repository contains codes and documentations for analyzing transcriptional pausing using the UniMod framework.
+# Overview

-## Scripts used to generate figures for the LRT paper
+The following sections describe the scripts used to generate figures for this study.

-### Computational simulations
+## Computational simulations
 1. Script `lrt_matched_coverage.R`:
    Figure S1C&D
    Figure S1E

-### Experimental data validation
+## Experimental data validation

 Samples used in this section is recorded in "unimod_human/metadata/metadata_aoi.csv"